FOI-Bioinformatics/nanometa_live/README.md

 - [NCBI Datasets](https://www.ncbi.nlm.nih.gov/datasets/docs/v2/reference-docs/command-line/datasets/) if not using the bundled version

 ### Network Requirements
 - Internet access is required for initial setup and optional updates.
-The tool supports offline usage after initial setup.
+The tool supports offline usage after the initial setup.

-Please ensure all of these prerequisites are met to avoid any installation issues and to ensure smooth operation of `Nanometa Live`.
+Make sure to meet all these prerequisites to avoid installation issues and to ensure smooth operation of `Nanometa Live`.

 ## Installation Guide